Editor, writer and presenter, Raye Green’s Life: Stories and memories from a remarkable Canadian pioneer

 I wanted to enhance her memoirs with other contextual information.
 I selected quotes from Prairie Pioneer Days to illustrate points about homesteading, and included selections from her vast collection of letters.
 In a few cases, I interviewed her grandchildren and added information about her son’s mental illness, and the family’s experiences of malnutrition and poverty during the depression.
 This latter aspect was not touched on at all by Raye.

 This project also required some stylistic editing.
 Raye wrote in a mix of first and third person (such as calling herself Raye and her parents Mr. and Mrs. Thompson or John and Maggie).
 For consistency, I used first person voice and used “Father and Mother”.
 Raye’s grammar and punctuation were extremely good (probably had it drilled into her by her school teacher mother!) but she wrote in stream of consciousness, with no paragraphs to separate the subjects.
 She also had a habit of omitting articles and starting sentences with a verb.
 Where necessary, I corrected these.

 What was the result of this “mega” editing project?
 Well, I learned a lot – about the writer, the family, history of the prairie homesteaders.
 I also found that structural editing came naturally, and was enjoyable.
-I’ve been able to make Raye’s stories accessible to Raye’s grandchildren.
-Reading the stories was a first experience for many to learn their family history and to gain a greater understanding of their grandmother’s life.
-The project also help to strengthen family bonds.
-Granddaughter Gail Irvine has said “Our family has always been close, but Stephanie’s interpretation of our history confirmed our desire and intent to preserve our connection.”
+I’ve been able to make Raye’s stories accessible to Raye’s family and friends.
+Reading the stories was a first experience for many to gain a greater understanding of Raye Green’s life.
+These were some of the positive responses to the project: